Posted: JANUARY 31, 2025

 Retaliation: The Birth of the Chicken Tax

-The United States government didn’t take these poultry tariffs lightly.
-In 1963, it introduced countermeasures on select European goods, including brandy, potato starch, dextrin, and crucially, light trucks.
-This 25% tariff on light trucks became famously known as the Chicken Tax.
+The United States government didn’t appreciate these poultry tariffs and decided to counter.
+In 1963, the U.S. imposed tariffs on certain European goods, including brandy, potato starch, dextrin, and, most importantly, light trucks.
+This retaliatory 25% tariff on light trucks became known as the Chicken Tax.

-At the time, European automakers like Volkswagen were making headway into the U.S. market with vehicles such as the Volkswagen Type 2 van.
-The new tariff abruptly curbed this momentum; data suggests that European light truck exports dropped nearly by half within a few years.
+During this time, European car makers like Volkswagen were making successful entries into the U.S. market with vehicles such as the Volkswagen Type 2 van.
+The newly instated tariff was a blow to European light trucks.
+Data shows that European light truck exports dropped by almost half within a few short years.

 The U.S. Auto Industry: U.S. Factory Sales, Retail Sales, Imports, Exports, Apparent Consumption, Suggested Retail Prices, and Trade Balances With Selected Countries for Motor Vehicles, 1964-81